 Chopped scallions, for serving (optional)

-Dough made with one of the pastry flour blends will need to be handled differently, and baked differently.
+- Dough made with one of the pastry flour blends will need to be handled differently, and baked differently.
 It will be softer and not stretchy, and more prone to tearing.
 Please handle it carefully.

 First, make the bread dough.
 In the bowl of a stand mixer fitted with the bread hook (or fitted with the paddle attachment if using pastry flour in place of bread flour), place the flour blend, yeast and sugar, and whisk to combine well.
 Add the baking powder and salt, and whisk to combine well.
 Add the oil and milk, and mix on low speed with the dough hook (or paddle if using pastry flour) until combined.
 Raise the mixer speed to medium and knead (or mix) for about 5 minutes.
 The dough will begin as a rough ball and become very sticky, but should be smooth and somewhat stretchy (if using pastry flour, the dough will clump and begin to come together in shards, more like play-doh).
 Spray a silicone spatula lightly with cooking oil spray, and scrape down the sides of the bowl.
-Transfer the dough to a lightly oiled bowl or proofing bucket, and cover with an oiled piece of plastic wrap (or the oiled top to your proofing bucket) and set it in a warm, draft-free location to rise for about 45 minutes or until it is about 150% of its original size (if using pastry flour, the dough will rise less).
-Place in the refrigerator, still covered tightly, to chill.
+Transfer the dough to a lightly oiled bowl or proofing bucket, and cover with an oiled piece of plastic wrap (or the oiled top to your proofing bucket).
+Set it in a warm, draft-free location to rise for about 45 minutes or until it is about 150% of its original size (if using pastry flour, the dough will rise less).
+Place the dough in the refrigerator, still covered tightly, to chill for about 10 minutes.
 This will make it easier to handle.

 Steam the buns.
 Place the steamer, still covered, over just enough simmering water on the stovetop that the water nearly touches the bottom of the steamer, but does not.
 Steam over high heat for 8 minutes, replenishing the steaming water as it evaporates.
 Turn off the heat and allow the steamer to sit, covered, for another 2 to 4 minutes or until the buns are fluffy but relatively firm to the touch.
-Scatter a few chopped scallions on the top of each bun, and serve warm with a side of gluten free soy sauce.
+Scatter a few chopped scallions on the top of each bun, and serve warm with a side of tamari or gluten free soy sauce.